-Each Subject Area may have its own local procedures, however all behaviour incidents should be recorded on the school's management information system (PARs/INSIGHT) by the teacher, as soon as practical.
+All behaviour incidents should be recorded on the school's management information system (Arbor) by the teacher, as soon as practical.

 The role of the Tutor is crucial and they should be informed at all times of any persistent behavioural problems, by the Year Leader.
 When a student's behaviour seriously or repeatedly prevents learning for others in the class, the sanction in School is internal exclusion.
 A student can only be placed in internal exclusion by the Year Leader who will inform/consult the Headteacher and/or appropriate Deputy or Assistant Headteacher.
 There may only be one or two students in internal exclusion at any one time.
 Teachers must provide appropriate work for the student to complete during this time.